Ooouch1/svg2pdf/README.md

 *pdftk* must be available as a command in terminal (DOS prompt).

 ### Locate the batches.
-Put all files in "bat" in the same directory.
+Download source code zip at [releases page](https://github.com/Ooouch1/svg2pdf/releases).
+Unzip and put all files in "bat" in some directory.

 ### Prepare a project directory.
  As an example, let us call the directory "myProj".